reliverse/rempts/README.md

     });
   } catch (error) {
     console.error(
-      "Password prompt was aborted or something went wrong.", error,
+      "\nPassword prompt was aborted or something went wrong.",
+      // error, // Uncomment if you want to show the error to your users.
     );
   }